antony-jr/QInstallerBridge/README.md

 that did work as a hotfix but I needed a **solid** and **clean API** to communicate with Qt's Maintanance Tool and
 thus **QInstallerBridge** was born.

+**QInstallerBridge** is a small header writen in C++ using Qt5 , This supports async structure and thus it is best suited for your
+Qt Projects.
+**QInstallerBridge** does not depend on **Qt's Maintanance Tool** , it just works on its own and handles Qt's Remote Repo very well.
+**It also communicates with the Maintanance Tool's configuration** to make the Maintanance Tool know that we have updated to the
+latest version.
+This makes **QInstallerBridge** to act without **Maintanance Tool** and also flows with it!

+**You can also just distribute your app with components.xml to use QtInstallerBridge without the Qt Installer Framework** Cool , Right ?...

+**Note** : Eventhough you do not need to install your packages with Qt Installer Framework , you need Qt' Remote Repo.
+           Which is generated with **repogen** from the Qt Installer Framework.

+**Warning** : The **components.xml** should match the configuration with Qt's Remote Repo's **Updates.xml**.
+              That is common sense , right ?...

+Please refer the **documentation** for more information. ( Will soon be available! )

+**Open issues** if you have any doubts , I will gladly answer you :heart: !

 ### Some Cool Folks who use QProcess to Auto Update

 * [Skycoder42](https://github.com/Skycoder42/QtAutoUpdater)